muldjord/occurity/docs/CHARTSXML.md

 You can fill in the contents of a row in two different ways.
 Either by simply entering the letters that should be used.
 These letters MUST correspond to the filenames of the optotype specific subdirectory located in the `optotypes` subdirectory.
 In the first examples above the files must be called `N.svg`, `C.svg` and so on.

 The second way is by using semicolons to separate the optotypes, which correspond to the filenames of the optotype specific subdirectory located in the `optotypes` subdirectory.
-In the second examples this would require files to be named `one.svg`, `two.svg` and so on.
+In the second example this would require files to be named `one.svg`, `two.svg` and so on.

 ### 'svg' chart type specific
 * `source="filename.svg"` <-- The filename containing the SVG you want to use.